 Aug.
 8, 2011

-University of Cincinnati senior D.J.
+CINCINNATI - University of Cincinnati senior D.J.
 Woods (Strongsville, Ohio/Strongsville) was named to the watch list for the 2011 Paul Hornung Award, the Louisville Sports Commision and Texas Roadhouse announced Monday.

 The Paul Hornung Award is given annually to the most versatile player in major college football by the Louisville Sports Commission and football legend Paul Hornung.